 To see a preview of a trailer template, just pick one and press the play button at the top.
-To use the template, select it and tap Create on the top right.
+To use the template, select it and tap Create.

-If you prefer to create your movie on your Mac where you have more space to work with, it’s just as easy.
-Open iMovie and then follow these steps to begin a new project.
+It’s just as easy to create your movie on your Mac, where you have more space to work with.
+Open iMovie and then follow these steps to begin a new project:

 1) Click the Projects tab at the top and then click the large plus sign.